Skip to Content

 One of the best ways to find a place to eat in the Old Town is to stand in the Plaza and look up.
 Places with outdoor balconies offer nice views of the plaza and the surrounding area.

-Then send the kids downstairs to play air hockey, table tennis and foosball while you wait for your pies to come.
+Then send the kids downstairs to play air hockey, table tennis and foosball while you wait for your pies to arrive.

 • We stopped into the Shed, just east of the Plaza on Palace Street, because its hidden patio looked charming.
 It’s popular for its good food and fun décor.